 The contingent consideration arrangement requires actual EBITDA in a financial year to exceed the targeted EBITDA for financial year FY22 and FY23.
 The potential undiscounted amount of all future payments that the Group could be required to make under the contingent consideration arrangement is between nil and AED 13.0 million.
-The fair value of the contingent consideration arrangement by discounting the EBITDA projected in the business for FY22 and FY23 by 6.9%.
+The fair value of the contingent consideration arrangement of AED 5.3 million was estimated by discounting the EBITDA projected in the business for FY22 and FY23 by 6.9%.

 Acquisition related costs amounted to AED 0.6 million were expensed during the year and are included in general and administrative expenses.
 From the date of acquisition, ASCL contributed revenue of AED 207.6 million and net profit of AED 13.9 million towards the operations of the Group.
-If the acquisition had taken place at the beginning of the year, revenue of the Group would have been higher by AED 20.0 million and net profit would have been higher by AED 20.0 million.
+If the acquisition had taken place at the beginning of the year, revenue of the Group would have been higher by AED 20.0 million and net profit would have been higher by AED 2.5 million.

-Analysis of cash flow on acquisition:
+Analysis of cashflow on acquisition:

-AED'000

-Cash paid for the acquisition (29,643)

-Net cash acquired on business combination 73

-Net cash outflows on acquisition (included in cash flows from investing activities) (29,570)

-Net cash outflow on acquisition (29,570)
+ALDTUUU Cash paid for the acquisition Net cash acquired on business combination (29,643) Net cash outflows on acquisition (included in cash flows from investing activities) (29,570) Net cash outflow on acquisition (29,570)